-The Kansas City Chiefs and Tampa Bay Buccaneers will meet in Super Bowl LV (55) on Feb.
-7 at 6:30 p.m.
-ET, live from Raymond James Stadium in Tampa, Florida.
-While you can always tun into the network broadcast on CBS or listen to the big game on radio via Westwood One, you may be looking for other options to watch it, like streaming it on your smart TV, phone, or laptop.
+Super Bowl LVI (56) between the Cincinnati Bengals and Los Angeles Rams will take place on Sunday, Feb.
+13 at 6:30 p.m.
+ET, live from SoFi Stadium in Inglewood, California, which is part of the Greater Los Angeles area.
+While you can always tune into the network broadcast on NBC or listen to the big game on radio via Westwood One, you may be looking for other options to watch it, like streaming it on your smart TV, phone, or laptop.
 Whatever the reason, we're here to give you some options.

-This live streaming service has all the mainstream local channels available: NBC, ABC, FOX, and yes, CBS, which is airing Super Bowl LV.
+This live streaming service has all the mainstream local channels available: ABC, FOX, CBS, and yes, NBC, which is airing Super Bowl LVI.
 That means the Super Bowl is yours to watch on Feb.
-7. It also costs $64.99 per month, but they offer a free trial.
+13. It costs $64.99 per month, but they offer a free trial, plus there's a limited-time offer for $54.99 for the first three months.
 YouTubeTV allows you to watch it on your mobile devices, computer, and TV via streaming apps.

-This option costs a penny more than Hulu + Live TV and YouTubeTV at a monthly expense of $65, but it also includes a one-week free trial in case you want to watch for free but already used a free trial elsewhere.
+This option is among the most expensive, with packages starting at $64.99, but it also includes a one-week free trial in case you want to watch for free but already used a free trial elsewhere.

-This service, which starts at $64.99 per month (but again there's a free trial option), allows you to stream TV on your smartphone, computer, or big screen with a compatible streaming device.
-Available channels include ESPN, FOX, FS1, ABC, NBCSN, and CBS, which is airing Super Bowl LV.
+This service, which starts at $69.99 per month (but again there's a free trial option), allows you to stream TV on your smartphone, computer, or big screen with a compatible streaming device.
+Available channels include ESPN, FOX, FS1, ABC, CBS, and NBC, which is airing Super Bowl LVI.
 But it's not cheap.

 This is the most old-school option, but TV antenna technology has come a long way.
 Most areas of the US can pick up more than a dozen channels including NBC, ABC, CBS, and FOX in 1080p HD.
 There's no recurring fee for using it — unlike a cable subscription — and you can find many online for as low as $20.